 Michelle Kanaar is a Chicago-based documentary photojournalist who focuses on immigration, labor, and education.
 She is thoroughly committed to social justice issues and is the proud daughter of immigrants.

-Alyssa Schukar is a Chicago-based photographer, writer and teacher as well as a frequent contributor to The New York Times.
+Alyssa Schukar is a DC-based photographer, writer and teacher as well as a frequent contributor to The New York Times.
 In her personal work, she focuses on how public policies -- especially those related to the environment -- affect communities.

 Schukar spent the first five years of her career on staff at a newspaper in the Great Plains where she developed as a documentary and portrait photographer.
 She also spent two months reporting daily during a military embed in Afghanistan.